 Discussing mental health with your employer

-Thankfully, workplace culture has gone through immense changes in the past few years.
-This has resulted in more employers becoming conscious and mindful of the impact of mental health in the work place and their legal obligations under employment law to not discriminate against, harass or victimise people coming forward to seek support.
+Thankfully, workplace culture has gone through an immense transformation in the past few years.
+Employers are becoming more conscious and mindful of the impact of mental health in the workplace and their legal obligations under employment law to not discriminate, harass, or victimise people coming forward to seek support or assistance.

 According to mental health charity, Mind, one in four people in the UK experience mental health problems each year.
 This means, in the context of the workplace, even small businesses are affected.
 Statistics imply most workplaces will have at least one employee who is affected by a mental health problem.

 It is important to have a discussion with your employer, even if you don’t go into great detail.

 Discussing mental health problems with your employer allows you to inform them of the influence your mental health is having on your ability to perform your role.
 A discussion will also help your employer understand they may need to consider what employment law calls “reasonable adjustments” to your work in order to support you.

 But not all employers will react in the same way.
 Some will have processes in place to help you, some might not have access to mental health resources and others may have no knowledge of mental health problems at all.

 It is important to state here that refusal to acknowledge and address an employee’s mental health problems can amount to unlawful disability discrimination.

 Legal Spark believe in having open and honest conversations around mental health to challenge the stigma surround them and to promote open communication in the workplace.